kaizten/kaizten.github.io/development/vuejs/style-guide.md

 2. Views must import `BasicLayout` and wrap all main content inside it.

-3. The `goBack` prop must be provided to define the back navigation behavior.
+3. If the view requires a "go back" button, the `goBack` prop must be provided to define the back navigation behavior.
 The default style for the back button includes:
    - `goBackText`: `"back"`
    - `goBackIcon`: `"mdi-arrow-left-circle"`
    - `showGoBack`: `true`